TheThinker3899/nsw-rental-bond-dashboard/README.md

 **The third bedroom is nearly free.** Two- and three-bedroom properties share almost the same median (~$690), while the fourth bedroom adds around $110.
 Statewide, size buys less than you would expect.

 **That flat gradient is a composition effect, not a market fact.** Large properties are disproportionately located in cheaper regions, so the statewide bedroom curve is confounded by geography.
-Filtering to Sydney city and inner steepens it considerably — the premium for space is real, but it is only visible once location is held constant.
+Filter to Sydney city and inner and the five-bedroom median doubles to $2,000; filter to Regional NSW and it falls to around $870.
+The premium for space is real and substantial — it is simply invisible until location is held constant.

 ## Limitations